firstmiddlelast/libresprite-extensions/README.md

 # libresprite-extensions
 Scripts that generate or update an image (the current layer in a sprite) or the palette.
+For additional information about the LibreSprite API, go check the [Wiki](https://github.com/firstmiddlelast/libresprite-extensions/wiki).

 ## Download
 Click on the latest **Release** (see on the right of the page) and then, in the Assets section, click the "libresprite-extensions" .zip file.